kiboschool/course-programming-1/src/lessons/organizing_code/utility_functions.md

 > **_NOTE:_**  dir function have other usages which are out of the scope of this lesson.

-## Design with Functions (Utilities)
+## Design with Functions (Helpers/Utilities)
 Whenever you start thinking about implementing a program.
 You need to take some points into consideration regarding manageability of your code.

 ### Functions added value
 Examples of some aspects to check when start thinking about functions:
-- Reusability: Functions are "reusable parts" of code that can be called at any part of the whole program.
+- **Reusability:** Functions are "reusable parts" of code that can be called at any part of the whole program.
 Try to identify most repetitive parts of your code and move them into functions.
-- Readability: This is related somehow to the first point.
+- **Readability:** This is related somehow to the first point.
 Moreover, having clean functions with clear names increases readability of your code which assists other programmers to integrate well with your program.
-- Function Stack: When implementing functions, you need to make sure that they integrate well.
+- **Function Stack:** When implementing functions, you need to make sure that they integrate well.
 Avoid the case where you have many functions calling each other where each function implements a tiny operation.

-### Utilities
+### Helper Functions
-A main concept to approach coding problems is **Divide & Conquer**.
+One of the main concepts to approach coding problems is **Divide & Conquer**.
 Taking a big problem and decompose it into smaller ones.
-In a general software program, implementing a wide flow can take several steps.
+In a general software program, implementing a long flow can take several steps.
 Approaching each one of these as a standalone problem may make it easier to implement.
-Each step can take the form of one or more functions depending on complexity level.
+Each step can take the form of one or more functions depending on its complexity level.
-A group of internal functions that we implement for our own usage are called **utility functions**.
+A group of internal functions that we implement for our own usage are called **helper functions**.

-Imagine that you are asked to implement a program that heavily depends on basic calculation operations (addition, division, subtraction, multiplication).
-At this case it makes sense to have an internal module called `utilities.py` that implements all of these functions.
+Imagine that you are asked to implement a program that has a high dependency on basic calculation operations (addition, division, subtraction, and multiplication).
+At this case it makes sense to have an internal module called `helpers.py` that implements all of these functions.
 An example usage of the module would be something like:
 ```
-from utilities import addition, division, subtraction, multiplication
+from helpers import addition, division, subtraction, multiplication

     def student_average(students, stdudent_count):
         sum = 0